browserengineering/book/book/security.md

 Cross-site requests
 ===================

-Imagine that your browser is logged in to your bank, and than an attacker wants to know your (private) bank balance.
+Imagine that your browser is logged in to your bank, and that an attacker wants to know your (private) bank balance.
 Already, our browser stores different cookies for each site.
 Because of this, it won't just send the bank cookie to an attacker's site.
 But what if the